 6.4A.1 Frequency error

 The requirements in this subsection apply to UEs of all power classes.
-For inter-band carrier aggregation with uplink assigned to two NR bands, the frequency error requirements defined in subclause 6.4.1 shall apply on each component carrier with all component carriers active.

 For intra-band contiguous carrier aggregation, the UE modulated carrier frequencies per band shall be accurate to within ±0.1 PPM observed over a period of 1ms compared to the carrier frequency of primary component carrier received from the gNB.

-For intra-band non-contiguous carrier aggregation, the requirements in Section 6.4.1 applies per component carrier.

 The frequency error is defined as a directional requirement.
 The requirement is verified in beam locked mode on beam peak direction.

 6.4A.2 Transmit modulation quality